-Gousha has earned numerous national and local honors during his journalism career, including three regional Emmy awards.
+Gousha has earned numerous national and local honors during his journalism career,.
 In 2011, the Chicago chapter of the National Academy of Television Arts and Sciences presented Gousha with its Silver Circle Emmy for his contributions to broadcast journalism.
-He is a member of the Wisconsin Broadcasters Association Hall of Fame and has received the Associated Press' prestigious Carol Brewer award for outstanding, long-term contributions to broadcast journalism in Wisconsin.
-The Milwaukee Press Club named him a Knight of the Golden Quill, the club's rarest and highest honor.
+He is a member of the Wisconsin Broadcasters Association Hall of Fame, the Milwaukee Press Club Hall of Fame, and has received the Associated Press' prestigious Carol Brewer award for outstanding, long-term contributions to broadcast journalism in Wisconsin.

 As host of Sunday Night, Gousha interviewed more than 800 people over 17 years.
 The roster of guests includes a "who's who" of business, political, and religious leaders, along with actors, athletes, and authors.